gorillalogic/automate-rubies/docs/README.md

 end
 ```

-We will start our class with the basics, one initializer that will call the parent object and will send a shared Webdriver for it.
+We will start our class with the basics,

+- one initializer that will call the parent object `super(driver)` and will send a shared Webdriver for it.
-Our class has straight access to our application under test, and it will navigate to it when it starts.
+- Our class has straight access to our **application under test** `@url='https://phptravels.com/order/'`, and it will navigate to it when it starts `@driver.navigate.to @url`

-Let's add the first business logic method, look for all of the offers:
+Let's add the first business logic method, search for all of the offers:

 ```ruby
 require 'selenium-webdriver'